The Fairytale Castle / Sagoslottet

 showing 24 of the common stitches used in their designs.

-The linen fabric is 75 cm wide, and 38 cm tall, all hand cut so it can vary slightly.
-The print itself is centered and measures 48 cm wide and 22 cm tall, exactly as the original.
+The linen fabric is 67 cm wide, and 38 cm tall, all hand cut so it can vary slightly.
+The print itself measures 48 cm wide and 21 cm tall.

 The stitches originally used in this kit are: